 - Series C: This is typically the last stage of venture capital funding before a company moves on to an IPO.
-This stage is only for established, successful companies who will almost certainly be able to provide results if given some extra capital to work with.
-This stage is particularly focused on international growth as gaining access to new overseas markets is one of the fastest ways for a business to increase its revenue.
+This stage is only for established, successful companies that will almost certainly be able to provide results if given some extra capital to work with.
+This stage is particularly focused on international growth, as gaining access to new overseas markets is one of the fastest ways for a business to increase its revenue.

 Pitchbook predicts that the leading sectors for venture capital investment for the upcoming year will include:

 - Artificial intelligence, or AI

 - Machine learning

 “[T]echnology that is helping us accelerate into a digital economy is what many investors are looking at now.
 What is exciting is that entrepreneurs are innovating at a much faster rate than ever before.
 In the last decade we use to innovate every two years, today some innovation has been pushed to less than three months.“

 - Dharmesh Thakker, general partner at Battery Ventures

 Securing venture capital funding is a long-term process that requires startups to continuously meet their growth goals or risk losing current and future investment opportunities.
 These young companies must pursue high-ROI strategies to make the most of the venture capital funding they accrue.
 Proving that they can leverage their funds effectively is the surest way to convince more investors to strike deals with them and ensure their future viability.

 The translation of a product, website, or marketing is a cost-effective way for a start-up to reach a wider range of potential international customers.